Kariiboo/MarkdownMathRendering/README.md

 The `MPE_example.md` page has been saved as markdown [here](MPE_example_.md)

-* Pro: Math + diagrams + code chunk support.
+* **Pro** : Math + diagrams + code chunk support.
+* **Cons**:
-* Cons: Math expression rendering is of poor quality once saved as markdown (due to the use of GIF images https://latex.codecogs.com/gif.latex?...).
-[Issue opened](https://github.com/shd101wyy/vscode-markdown-preview-enhanced/issues/189).
+  * Math expression rendering
+    * ~~poor quality once saved as markdown (due to the use of GIF images https://latex.codecogs.com/gif.latex?...).
+[Issue opened](https://github.com/shd101wyy/vscode-markdown-preview-enhanced/issues/189).~~
+    * Use only online service, cannot be generated in the imageDir like PlantUML diagrams.
+  * PlantUML diagrams, exported in PNG, don't scale well.

 ## Online rendering solution